Civil War Unknowns Monument: Cemetery

 Arlington Estate's history changed forever with the outbreak of the American Civil War.
 Robert E. Lee resigned from the United States Army on April 20, 1861, and took command of Virginia's armed forces on April 23.
 Armed forces loyal to the United States ("Union" forces) realized that artillery placed on the heights of the estate would be able to shell the city of Washington at will.
 Realizing Union forces were likely to seize her home, Mary Custis Lee packed up most of her belongings and fled to her family estate at Ravensworth on May 17.
 On May 24, Union troops occupied Arlington Estate and Arlington House.

 On July 16, 1862, the United States Congress passed legislation authorizing the U.S. federal government to purchase land for national cemeteries for military dead, and put the U.S. Army Quartermaster General in charge of this program.
 The Soldiers' Home in nearby Washington, D.C., and the Alexandria Cemetery were the primary burying grounds for war dead in the D.C. area, but by late 1863 both cemeteries were full.
 In May 1864, large numbers of Union forces died in the Battle of the Wilderness.
 Quartermaster General Montgomery C. Meigs ordered that an examination of eligible sites be made for the establishment for a large new national military cemetery.
 Within weeks, his staff reported that Arlington Estate was the most suitable property in the area.
 The property was high and free from floods (which might unearth graves), it had a view of the District of Columbia, and it was aesthetically pleasing.
 It was also the home of the leader of the armed forces of the Confederate States of America, and denying Robert E. Lee use of his home after the war was a valuable political consideration.
-Although the first military burial at Arlington had been made on May 13, Meigs did not authorize establishment of burials until June 15, 1864.
+Although the first military burial at Arlington had been made on May 13,. of Private William Christman Meigs did not authorize establishment of burials until June 15, 1864.

 Although most burials initially occurred near the freedmen's cemetery in the northeast corner of the estate, Meigs ordered in mid-June 1864 that burials commence immediately on the grounds of Arlington House.
 The first officer burial had occurred next to the main flower garden on May 17, but with Meigs' order another 44 officers were buried along the southern and eastern sides of this area within a month.
 In December 1865, Robert E. Lee's brother, Sydney Smith Lee, visited Arlington House and observed that the house could be made livable again if the graves around the flower garden were removed.
 Meigs hated Lee for betraying the Union, and ordered that more burials occur near the house in order to make it politically impossible for disinterment to occur.